sitedata/checklyhq.com/site/content/docs/browser-checks/login-scenarios.md

 ## Username / password login

-The code snippet below shows how you can log into Github.
+The code snippet below shows how you can log into GitHub.

 ```js
 const browser = await puppeteer.launch()